 |School Type||Japanese Yen||USD|

 Eikaiwas are private institutions or language schools and tend to cater to students looking for extra help.
 From a teaching perspective, they are also the most common job available and have teaching requirements that are fairly easy to meet.
 A word of caution, though – eikaiwas usually operate in the afternoons, evenings, and on weekends in order to attract students outside of normal school hours.

-Public school teachers in Japan are called “ALTs” or Assistant Language Teachers and while their salaries are similar to those of eikaiwa teachers, their hours differ greatly.
-Public school teachers can expect to work normal school hours (meaning no weekends) and those working for the government-sponsored JET program stand to earn a bit more than other ATL teachers (though the application process is more strenuous).
+Public school teachers in Japan are called “ALTs,” an acronym that stands for Assistant Language Teachers.
+While their salaries are similar to those of eikaiwa teachers, their hours differ greatly.
+Public school teachers can expect to work normal school hours (meaning no weekends) and those working for the government-sponsored JET program stand to earn a bit more than other ALT teachers (though the application process is more strenuous).

-If you’re qualified to teach university in Japan you can earn a salary that dwarfs all other school types.
+If you’re qualified to teach at the university level in Japan, you can expect to earn a salary that dwarfs all other school types.
 Couple that with low hours and top-notch benefits and it’s not hard to see why these are some of the most desirable jobs in Japan.

 Private tutoring gigs are just as prevalent in Japan as other countries and industrious teachers can expect to land them without much effort.
 If you can establish a good location and schedule, the hourly rate makes it easy to pad your normal salary.

 Here is a great video about salary distribution based on a survey of teachers: